 The minimum requirements to start a ship of the line:

-- A Commanding Officer who has taken and passed CGSD - CO Administration I, please contact UFS Chief of Staff for approval to go into CGSD - CO Administration I.
+- A Commanding Officer who has taken and passed CGSD - CO Administration I, please contact UFS Chief of Administration for approval to go into CGSD - CO Administration I.